 The sheerness of the knit fabric has a lot to do with the naming of the pantyhose or stocking style in hosiery.
 The sheerness is measured by the number of denier - the lower the denier, the sheerer the hosiery.
 Any panty hose below 15 denier, for example, is extremely sheer and delicate.
 15 denier is your standard sheer pantyhose thickness.
 20 to 30 denier is semi opaqe and frequently referred to as sheer tights.
 70 denier makes very opaque tights.
 Falke pantyhose has a full range of denier weights.
 Fishnet stockings do not have denier weights.

 Pantyhose come in a wide range of popular styles.
 Women wanting a slimmer form will purchase Control Top pantyhose which have a reinforced panty that is like shapewear and holds in your tummy.
 Sheer to Waist pantyhose are just that - sheer from the waist down to your toes.
 This panty hose hosiery style is great when you're wearing a very short skirt, side slit gown, lingerie, or open-toe shoes, and do not want any reinforcement line showing.
 Of course, the downside is that Sheer to Waist pantyhose are fragile and can quickly run if not treated carefully.
 Support hose are of a heavier denier and really give control to the entire leg.
 Support pantyhose are very popular with women who stand on their feet all day.
 The all-leg support hose really keeps legs from becoming tired at the end of the day.
 Back seam pantyhose have a seam up the back on what is usually a sheer stocking.
 This is considered very sexy pantyhose.
 Music leg makes stockings with a back seam.
 There is also a panty hose with a lacy panty area and or a lacy waistband.
 Finally, footless pantyhose have been made popular by Spanx.
 Footless panty hose give you the warmth and support of regular hosiery, but with the foot removed so that you can wear sandals or shoes under pants without looking like you have any hosiery on.
-Spanx footless pantyhose and Spanx footless body shaping pantyhose have been big sellers since Oprah announced that she wears them.
+Spanx footless pantyhose and Spanx footless body shaping pantyhose are best sellers.

 Stockings & Thigh Highs: